 The Co-op Program hosts two interview weeks throughout the year: fall and spring semesters.
 The fall interview week takes place during a regular academic week so student interviews have to be scheduled around classes.
 The spring interview week is held during the University's spring break, so scheduling is less complicated.

 There is a one-semester lag time after registering for the interview week before a student is able to work; therefore, employers need to interview students at least one semester prior to the work period (also called a work semester).

 The online forms are created in Google Forms.
-If your company blocks Google applications, you can contact the Co-op office for an emailed form, or fill out the form on a non-company computer.
+If your company blocks Google applications, you can contact the Co-op office for an emailed form.
 You can read more about the University/Google collaboration and privacy here.